-/ / (yy/mm/dd)
+/

+(yy/ mm / dd )

+To Dean of the Graduate School of

+Engineering and Science

-Name :
+Name : sig nature

+3.5 павите

-Dissertation Title :
+Dissertation Title:

-I hereby allow to deposit the above dissertation publicly on the internet.
-This dissertation includes portions or all of the following article/articles listed below.
+I hereby allow to deposit the above disser- tation

+publicly on the internet.
+This dissertation inclu

+article/articles listed below.

 Title of article (related to the dissertation)

+1.

+2.

+2.

+3.

-Note: This acceptance letter must be written by the corresponding author of the article/articles mentioned above (If there are several corresponding authors, this form must be completed by each author).
+Note: This acceptance letter must be written by the ne corresponding author of the

+article/articles mentioned above (If there ar , this

+form must be completed by each author).